A Two Day Itinerary for Oklahoma City, Oklahoma

 Afternoon Coffee Break/Pick Me Up

-You are probably still stuffed from the amazing breakfast and must save up for a killer dinner tonight.
+You are probably still stuffed from the fantastic breakfast and must save up for a killer dinner tonight.
 Instead of eating lunch, enjoy a delicious coffee or peach Italian soda from Coffee Slingers while catching up on social media and people watching on the streets of Midtown.

 Treat yourself to a dinner that you will always remember at Mickey Mantle’s Steakhouse in Bricktown, a spot that should be on every itinerary for Oklahoma City.
-Known for the spectacular vintage and harvest wines list and succulent cuts of beef, Mickey Mantle’s delivers fine-dining in a variety of settings, from sports bar casual to romantic and cozy in one dining area.
+Known for the spectacular vintage and harvest wines list and perfect cuts of beef, Mickey Mantle’s delivers fine-dining in a variety of settings, from sports bar casual to romantic and cozy in one dining area.

 Start your meal with the dreamy Lobster Bisque, chock full of rich lobster meat.
-Two palatable entree choices are the Roquefort (blue cheese) Filet and Australian Rack of Lamb.
+Two palatable entree choices are the Roquefort (blue cheese) Filet and the Australian Rack of Lamb.
 Both are superb!
-All side items are a la carte so consider sharing one or two with the table as portions are large.
+All side items are a la carte, so consider sharing one or two with the table as portions are large.
 Save room for classic New York Cheesecake for dessert.